Programme/Approved Electives for 2020/21

 Available as a Free Standing Elective

-The module builds on foundational knowledge acquired in a prior module entitled 'Accounting Principles'.
+The module builds on the foundation knowledge acquired in a prior module entitled 'Accounting Principles'.
 It develops knowledge in financial accounting which will facilitate student progression through more advanced financial accounting modules and supports professional body accreditation of related degree programmes.
 The module includes the development of skills in the preparation and analysis of key financial statements and skills in using IT to maintain and prepare accounting information.
-Students will have access to, and training in, an industry wide accounting software package and so will be able to apply accounting skills in a real world situation thereby enhancing their employability.
+Students will have access to, and training in, an industry wide accounting software package and so will be able to apply accounting skills in a real world situations.